 Incantations of Carcosa

-Rules: When creating a Sorcerer from Carcosa, roll 1d6 on the Incantation Table and receive that fighting style.
-The remaining incantations are still known to some NPC’s in the world and can be learned through training and study.
+Rules: When creating a Sorcerer from Carcosa, roll 1d6 on the Incantation Table and receive that Incantation The remaining incantations are still known to some NPC’s in the world and can be learned through training and study.

 Magic-Users may learn incantations, save for The Keyless Gate this incantation is only possible thanks to the unique DNA structure of Carcosan Humans, who were modified specifically to serve as sacrifices in summoning and other rituals.